On a cohomological property of the center of a resolution: Proof of the main theorem

-\begin{coro}\thlabel{pll} Let $X,X'$ be any normal projective varieties and $f:X'\to X$ be any proper birational morphism.
-Suppose that $X'$ is smooth and $X$ is $(R_q)$ and $(S_{q+1})$. \begin{itemize} \item[(a)] Suppose $f$ is $q$-birational.
-Then for any Cartier divisor $D$ on $X$ and effective $f$-exceptional divisor $F$,
+\begin{corollary} Let $X,X'$ be any normal projective varieties, $f:X'\to X$ be any proper birational morphism, $X'$ be smooth, and $X$ be $(R_q),(S_{q+1})$.
+If $f$ is $q$-birational, then for any Cartier divisor $D$ on $X$ and $f$-anti-nef effective $f$-exceptional divisor $F$,